147896/psalmApp/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 *by Gabriel Ribas, Node.js and Python Developer.*

+**Required for this project.:**
+  - NodeJS 8.9.4 and modules, as:
+    - Express, mongoose, body-parser.
+    NOTE.: Despite the version of nodejs mentioned.
+Alternatively ``babel-node`` can be used if your version is not supported.
+           Need to install it. :)
+  - Redis 	# to cache requests
+  - Mongo DB

 Basically this app was built with the following assumptions.:
 - What was needed to do before ?
    1) Firstly we used the Python to scraping the bibleon website in xml and convert to JSON format.